 - Evening Class: Tuesday, Wednesday and Thursday, 5 to 8 p.m.

-Students interested in registering should fill out the interest form below.
-Intake days will take place over Zoom.
-Students will meet the instructor, learn more about the class and complete our entrance test.
+Students interested in CRA should fill out the form below to receive further instructions.
+Intake days will take place over Zoom; students will meet the instructor, learn more about the class and complete our entrance test.

 College Readiness Academy Results

 - 40% of CRA students earn a perfect 4.0 GPA in their first semester of college.

 - The average GPA of a CRA student in college is 3.6

 - College navigators have helped CRA students earn $115,436 in scholarships.